 - Veronica Mars

 - When Veronica figures out that Cassidy Casablancas blew up the bus full of kids at the beginning of the season to cover up his childhood molestation by Woody Goodman, he asks her at gunpoint if she told anyone else what she figured out.
-Being Genre Savvy, she tells him she told her dad, Keith, and he was on his way back to Neptune with Woody.
+She tells him she told her dad, Keith, and he was on his way back to Neptune with Woody.
 Unfortunately it backfires, as Cassidy was planning on blowing up Woody's plane anyway.
 So he presses the detonator to kill both Woody and Keith, then tries to kill Veronica.
 Veronica gets saved of course, and it turns out Keith had to get off the plane just before take off, so it turned out to be a Surprisingly Happy Ending.